bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * Average tenant rating of pre-publication content (if the rating feature is implemented).

 **Analytics & Reporting:**
-*Note: The Analytics & Reporting Specialist ("Metrics") persona powers all analytics dashboards, campaign analysis, and reporting features (see 'Agentic Personas & Team Model').*
+*Note: The Analytics & Reporting Specialist ("Metrics") droid powers all analytics dashboards, campaign analysis, and reporting features (see 'Agentic Droids & Team Model').*

 **SEO:**
-*Note: The SEO Specialist persona is responsible for keyword research, optimization, and SEO recommendations throughout the platform (see 'Agentic Personas & Team Model').*
+*Note: The SEO Specialist droid is responsible for keyword research, optimization, and SEO recommendations throughout the platform (see 'Agentic Droids & Team Model').*

 **Community:**
-*Note: The Community Manager persona supports all community engagement, feedback, and user-generated content workflows (see 'Agentic Personas & Team Model').*
+*Note: The Community Manager droid supports all community engagement, feedback, and user-generated content workflows (see 'Agentic Droids & Team Model').*

 **Paid Advertising:**
-*Note: The Paid Advertising Specialist persona powers all paid campaign setup, optimization, and reporting features (see 'Agentic Personas & Team Model').*
+*Note: The Paid Advertising Specialist droid powers all paid campaign setup, optimization, and reporting features (see 'Agentic Droids & Team Model').*

 ## 9. Key Reference Documents
 *(This section will be populated later by the Product Owner during document sharding with links to detailed technical specifications, design documents, etc., as they become available.)*